Suwadith/HackerRank-Python/README.md

 # HackerRank-Python
-My solutions for the problems given by HackerRank. https://www.hackerrank.com/domains/python/
+Solutions that I came up with for the problems given by HackerRank. https://www.hackerrank.com/domains/python/